asdfjkl/neural_network_chess/chapter_04/README.txt

 # that was created using minimax search
 python sup_network.py

-# evalute the supervised network
+# evaluate the supervised network
 python sup_eval.py

 # train the network using reinforcement learning